Introducing Gradio 5.0

 default = None

-If "lazy", then examples are cached (for all users of the app) after their first use (by any user of the app).
-If "eager", all examples are cached at app launch.
+if "eager", all examples are cached at app launch.
+If "lazy", examples are cached for all users after the first use by any user of the app.
 If None, will use the GRADIO_CACHE_MODE environment variable if defined, or default to "eager".

 title: str | None